ChrisMaherLab/SV-Hotspot/README.md

 SV-HotSpot is developed at [Christopher Maher Lab](http://www.maherlab.com/) at [Washington University in St. Louis](http://www.wustl.edu) and [The McDonnell Genome Institute](https://www.genome.wustl.edu/).

 ## docker-sv-hotspot
 To use SV-HotSpot, a docker image was created and is ready to use.
-Please note that you need to install [Docker](https://docs.docker.com/) on your machine prior to using sv-hotspot image.
+To run SV-HotSpot, you need to have [Docker](https://docs.docker.com/) installed on your machine.
 You can download the image using the following "pull" command:
 ```
 docker pull eteleeb/sv-hotspot